 1. You Have Persistent Low Mood

-One of the obvious signs of depression is that there is always an ongoing sadness or emptiness within you.
+One of the apparent signs of depression is that there is always an ongoing sadness or emptiness within you.

-You feel persistently down or hopeless and nothing in life just makes you happy or triggers joy within you.
+You feel persistently down or hopeless; nothing in life makes you happy or triggers joy.

-You always find yourself feeling unmotivated to do things that you would normally do before.
+You always feel unmotivated to do things you would normally do before.

 As a matter of fact, there might even be a loss of interest in activities you once enjoyed.

-For instance, if you loved hanging out with friends or catching up with family, you suddenly don’t feel the urge to want to hang out with them anymore, rather you want to stick to yourself and stay on your own.
+For instance, if you loved hanging out with friends or catching up with family, you suddenly don’t feel the urge to hang out with them anymore; rather, you want to stick to yourself and stay on your own.

 2. There Is A Change in Your Appetite and Sleep Pattern